The Australia Institute: Research

 The Australia Institute undertakes economic analysis with special emphasis on the role of the public sector as well as issues such as taxation and inequality, including gender inequality, poverty, privatisation, foreign investment, and corporate power.
 Some of The Australia Institute's contributions involve analysis of modelling exercises on the part of other groups such as assessing some of the pandemic modelling as well as the modelling behind the government's intergenerational report.
 The fiscal response has prompted attention to the tax base and so The Australia Institute described the principles of a good tax and a report on how to make the budget less sexist.
 These are some of the topics among the hundreds of reports on economic issues generally.

 The Australia Institute has produced research in the climate and energy space since 1994.
 In 2017, The Australia Institute took over the work of the Climate Institute, including continuing the Climate of the Nation report, the longest continuous survey of community attitudes to climate change in Australia.
-The Australia Institute also publishes the National Energy Emissions Audit.
+The Australia Institute also published the National Energy Emissions Audit until October 2021.

 The Australia Institute's Democracy & Accountability Program was established to "research the solutions to our democratic deficit and develop the political strategies to put them into practice".
 Issues pursued by the program include truth in political advertising laws, how state and federal governments have handled the COVID-19 pandemic, and freedom of information laws.

 In October 2019, The Australia Institute established the International and Security Affairs Program to examine "the global connectivity that both underpins and impacts on Australia’s place in the world and the well-being of our citizens".
 The program addresses a broad range of contemporary global issues, including new thinking on what security means, a contemporary Middle East policy, the proper use of the defence force, the ANZUS Treaty, Australia's relations with China, and how Australia might improve its performance in the Pacific.

 The Australia Institute's researchers are prominent commentators on public policy issues, including work on climate change and energy, emissions trading, taxation policy, and inequality.